Tree Assessment Service Columbia South Carolina

 There are various methods used in accessing trees for risks; they include

-Basic method: The basic tree assessment method involves a concise and detailed examination of the tree and the vegetation around it.
-Tools like a mallet, binoculars, and shovels are employed in carrying out analysis.
+Basic method: The basic tree assessment method involves a concise and detailed examination of the tree and the surrounding vegetation.
 The results caused by this form of assessment are quite reliable as they provide a thorough investigation of the tree.

 Advanced method: Due to the uncertainties associated with risk assessment using the basic technique, many questions are often left unanswered.
 Now, the advanced approach is used to answer these questions.
 The advanced process involves aerial inspection with a bucket truck, examination, and measurement of the extent of decay observed on trees, an excavation of the rich crown with an air tool.
 This method provides more details into the observed effects on trees.